justinjaywang/taiwanese-foods/_foods/r.md

   link: https://thewoksoflife.com/2015/06/lu-rou-fan-taiwanese-braised-pork-rice-bowl/
 - text: Taiwan Pork Ragu on Rice (recipe)
   link: http://ladyandpups.com/2014/02/24/taiwan-pork-ragu-on-rice-lu-rou-fan-eng/
-- text:
-  link:
-- text:
-  link:
-- text:
-  link:
 position: 18
 ---

-Ròu zào fàn (*minced pork rice*, *braised pork rice*, *rou zao fan*), widely called lu rou fan, is a classic Taiwanese rice dish consisting of ground pork or minced pork belly, braised slowly in soy sauce with fried shallots and other spices, served over rice.
-Lu rou fan is a staple of eateries and home kitchens alike, and is beloved as a comfort food.
+Ròu zào fàn (*minced pork rice*, *braised pork rice*, *rou zao fan*) or lǔ ròu fàn (*lu rou fan*) is a Taiwanese dish of Chinese origin consisting of ground pork or minced pork belly, braised in soy sauce, fried shallots, and spices, served over rice.
+Beloved as a comfort food, lu rou fan is a staple of Taiwanese home kitchens and eateries alike.
 It can be eaten as a meal on its own or as the base of a meal that includes various other side dishes.